markgbeckett/jupiter_ace/mpf-i/README.md

 - Written a conversion routine to translate between the MPF-1 character encoding (corresponds to bit pattern required for LED display) and the standard Ace character encoding.

 - Modified tape routines to use Jupiter Ace tape interface, which has been commented and copied into the MPF-1 ROM.

+The port of the printer PRT-MPF-1P ROM is based on a disassembled version of the HEX file, which is also available from [https://electrickery.nl/comp/mpf1](https://electrickery.nl/comp/mpf1).
+I have added modest comments to the resulting source file [prt-ib.asm], though plan to improve these comments over time.

 ## Further reading